syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 # Reminder in .NET MAUI Scheduler (SfScheduler)

-The MAUI Scheduler notify an appointment reminder by using  the [ReminderAlertOpening] event.
+The MAUI Scheduler notify an appointment reminder by using  the [EnableReminder] property and [ReminderAlertOpening] event.
 An appointment can have one or more reminders.

+N>
+* In .NET MAUI Framework notification implementation is in progress, So as of now added event to notify appointment reminder.

 ## Enable reminder